h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 7. Allowing for testing multivariate hypotheses and constructing multivariate prediction regions

 ### Question 6

 **What information is preserved in a contour plot that might be lost in separate univariate visualizations of each variable?**

+#### Solution

-**Solution:** Contour plots preserve critical information that would be lost in separate univariate visualizations:
+Contour plots preserve critical information that would be lost in separate univariate visualizations:
 1. Correlation and dependence structure between variables
 2. The joint probability distribution's shape and orientation
 3. Conditional relationships (how one variable behaves given a value of another)